urbanairship/passtools-java/README.md

-You can then create Marie's pass on the server side
+You can then create Marie's pass
 ```java
 Pass coupon = Pass.create(template.getId(), template.fieldsModel);
 ```